Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium

 \subsubsection{Requirements on the phase-space discretization}

 When going from a continuous phase-space to a discrete velocity set, there are a minimum number of requirements that need to be satisfied.
 To capture the fundamental flow physical properties of the \ac{NSF} equations in the hydrodynamic limit, all moments appearing in the phase-space continuous multiscale expansion have to be matched when computed with discrete quadratures.
 The detailed considerations can be found in Appendix~\ref{appendix:requirements}.
-In summary, for the $f$-distribution function, equilibrium moments up to order three have to be properly recovered for the total energy split.
-For the non-translational split, fourth-order equilibrium moments have to be properly recovered as well.
-For the $g-$distribution function, regardless of the split, equilibrium moments up to order two need to be properly recovered.
+In summary, for the $f$-distribution, equilibrium moments up to order three have to be properly recovered for the total energy split.
+For the non-translational {energy} split, fourth-order equilibrium moments have to be properly recovered as well.
+For the $g$-distribution, regardless of the split, equilibrium moments up to order two need to be properly recovered.
 These orders of expansion require higher-order velocity sets, cf.~\cite{FrapolliMultispeed} or standard nearest-neighbor velocity sets with correction terms to the otherwise incorrectly recovered higher-order moments~\cite{saadat2021extended, Prasianakis2007}.
-Here, for the sake of readability, the solution via higher-order velocity sets is considered in this manuscript.
-The application of correction terms shall be covered in future work.

-Note that the discrete $g$-equilibria, if applied with the same velocity set as $f$, can also be directly parametrized by the discrete $f$-equilibria as in the phase-space continuous kinetic model, cf. Eq.~\eqref{energy_eq_1}.
-More details can be found in Appendix~\ref{appendix:directParamEq}.
-While this parametrization simplifies the computation of the $g_i^{\rm eq}$ for the internal non-translational split, for the total energy split it increases the requirements on the phase-space discretization.
+Note that the discrete $g$-equilibria, if applied with the same velocity set as $f$, can also be directly parametrized by the discrete $f$-equilibria as in the phase-space continuous kinetic model, cf. Eq.~\eqref{energy_eq_1}. {The detailed considerations can be found in} Appendix~\ref{appendix:directParamEq}. {In summary,} while this parametrization simplifies the computation of the $g_i^{\rm eq}$ for the internal non-translational {energy} split, for the total energy split it increases the {orders of the Grad expansion and the quadrature.}

-Hence, in this work all equilibria were constructed with the Grad--Hermite expansion and the minimal Hermite-based higher-order velocity sets, i.e. the D2Q16 and the D2Q25 were used for the total and internal non-translational energy split, respectively.
-The details of the mentioned velocity sets are listed in Appendix~\ref{appendix:latticespecs}.
+In this work, all equilibria were constructed with the Grad--Hermite expansion {and the solution via higher-order velocity sets was considered.
+The direct parametrization of $g_i$ was not considered, in order to apply the minimal Hermite-based higher-order velocity sets {(in two dimensions)}, i.e., the D2Q16 and the D2Q25 were used for the total and internal non-translational energy splits, respectively.} The details of the mentioned velocity sets are listed in Appendix~\ref{appendix:latticespecs}.